Sbakr/Markdown-Tutorials/README.md

 # Markdown-Tutorials
-Practicing how to adjuct comments
+Practicing how to adjust comments